-In the San Francisco Bay Area, the main air pollutants of concern are ozone and particulate matter, though clean air from the Pacific Ocean generally helps keep air pollution levels low along the Marin County coast (BAAQMD 2016).
+In the San Francisco Bay Area, the main air pollutants of concern are ozone and particulate matter, though clean air from the Pacific Ocean generally helps keep air pollution levels low along the Marin County coast (Bay Area Air Quality Management District [BAAQMD] 2016).
 Based on data collected at Point Reyes National Seashore, MWNM likely has relatively high nitrogen deposition and estimated acid pollutant exposure compared to other parks in the Inventory and Monitoring Program, but has a low ranking for ozone (Sullivan 2016).
 Compared to other parks, Point Reyes National Seashore (and by extension, MWNM) has "relatively high background haze and low natural background visibility" though visibility has improved over the last 25 years (Sullivan 2016; Interagency Monitoring of Protected Visual Environments [IMPROVE] 2016).
 It should be noted that due to the dense forest and steep canyon walls found in MWNM, such background haze and visibility most likely does not affect views within the monument.

-Under US National Ambient Air Quality Standards (NAAQS), Marin County is in marginal nonattainment for ozone, moderate non-attainment for PM 2.5, and maintenance/ moderate nonattainment for carbon monoxide (U.S. Environmental Protection Agency [USEPA] 2016a).
+Under US National Ambient Air Quality Standards (NAAQS), Marin County is in marginal nonattainment for ozone, moderate non-attainment for particulate matter (PM) 2.5, and maintenance/ moderate non-attainment for carbon monoxide (U.S. Environmental Protection Agency [USEPA] 2016a).
 De minimis emission levels for the county have been set at 100 tons per year (t/y) for nitrous oxides (NOx), PM 2.5, and carbon monoxide, and 50 t/y for volatile organic compounds (VOCs) (USEPA 2016b).